 All candidates take two components.
-All candidates must take Component 2 and choose either Component 1 or Component 3.
+All candidates must take Component 2.
+In the June examination series, all candidates must take Component 1 and Component 2.
+In the November examination series, all candidates must take Component 2 and choose either Component 1 or Component 3.